jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Direct-Connection-Management/Physical-Connection-Configuration.md

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/create-physical-connection.png)

 ##### 2. Modify Physical Connection
-You can modify the name and description of Physical Connection.</br>
+You can modify the name and description of Physical Connection.<br />
-a) Log in [JD Cloud & AI Physical Connection Console](https://cns-console.jdcloud.com/host/physicalConnection/list);  </br>
+a) Log in [JD Cloud & AI Physical Connection Console](https://cns-console.jdcloud.com/host/physicalConnection/list);  <br />
-b) Select corresponding Physical Connection and log in the details of Physical Connection;</br>
+b) Select corresponding Physical Connection and log in the details of Physical Connection;<br />
-c) Modification of the name and description of Physical Connection is supported, and the restriction of each configuration item is the same as the creation of Physical Connection;</br>
+c) Modification of the name and description of Physical Connection is supported, and the restriction of each configuration item is the same as the creation of Physical Connection;<br />

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/update-physical-connection.png)

+##### 3. Resize Physical Connection
+If you need to resize the physical port specification due to business changes, please consult with JD Cloud off line for the specific change time and prepare the required single-mode optical module of new specification.
+The data center personnel will change the port after the physical connection cuts off the traffic.
+After the port is changed and the traffic is confirmed to be recovered (the speed limit of the physical port then is the original specification), please resize the port configuration in the Console in order for billing as per the new port specification.
+The speed limit will be automatically resized as the new rate after the payment is made.<br />
+a) Log in [JD Cloud & AI Physical Connection Console](https://cns-console.jdcloud.com/host/physicalConnection/list);  <br />
+b) Select the corresponding physical connection and click **Resize** on the operation bar.
+Please upgrade or downgrade the configuration as per your actual needs;<br />

-##### 3. Delete Physical Connection
+##### 4. Delete Physical Connection
-If you do not need Physical Connection anymore, you can delete it.</br>
+If you do not need physical connection anymore, you can delete it.<br />
-a) Log in [JD Cloud & AI Physical Connection Console](https://cns-console.jdcloud.com/host/physicalConnection/list);  </br>
+a) Log in [JD Cloud Physical Connection Console](https://cns-console.jdcloud.com/host/physicalConnection/list);  <br />
-b) Select the corresponding Physical Connection and click **Delete** on the operation bar.
-The Physical Connection without Private Virtual Interface created can be deleted;</br>
+b) Select the corresponding physical connection and click **Delete** on the operation bar.
+The physical connection without private virtual interface created can be deleted;<br />

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/delete-physical-connection.png)